 Teenage anxiety is surprisingly common.
 According to the National Institutes of Health, roughly 1 in 3 adolescents between the ages of 13 and 18 have social anxiety disorder (SAD).
 Girls are more likely to suffer from anxiety than boys.
-However, this issue is not getting any better.

 Experts contend anxiety disorders are rising among teenagers and adults alike, marked by increasing cases of low self-control, narcissism, worry, sadness, and general dissatisfaction.

 For instance, last year, a survey showed that almost half (48%) of U.S. teenagers are worried about experiencing social anxiety as they transition from a post-pandemic world.
 Another 43% are anxious about mental health challenges due to COVID-19.

 But there may be light at the end of the tunnel.
 The emergence of super supplement cannabidiol may offer some hope for these teenagers.
 A poll found that over 60 percent of CBD users take it to reduce anxiety.
 And so, it would seem that CBD's anxiolytic properties are already well-established.

 As for the prevalence of use, a study involving 200 U.S. teens showed that 40% had used CBD oil.
 Some thought it could help with their medical conditions, while others did it for fun.
 So there's no doubt that teenagers are already using CBD.

 However, the million-dollar question is, is it bad for them?

 CBD's popularity has exploded in recent years, especially in the U.S. It is marketed in practically everything from drinks to food to edibles and beauty products.
 The much-touted potential benefits are equally wide-ranging.